KGI4NFDI/kgi4nfdi_registry_data/.github/ISSUE_TEMPLATE/data-contribution.md

 about: This issue template collects metadata required for contributions to the KGI registry.
 title: "[KGI registry entry]"
-labels: New registry entry
+labels: New registry entry, to review
-assignees: elhossary
+assignees: elhossary, lozanaross

 ---